choener/GenussFold/README.md

 # ForestStructures: Dynamic and static tree and forest structures

-We emphasize static, linearized tree structures based on vectors.
+The static tree structure(s) shall be designed with an emphasis on performance.

 #### Contact